Let's talk about loneliness

 While loneliness is a feeling we can all relate to, sometimes admitting we feel lonely is much harder.
 We want people to talk more openly about feeling lonely and the impact that loneliness can have.

 Sometimes it can feel easier to reach out to someone else who may be feeling lonely.
 There are plenty of simple actions you can take to help lift someone out of loneliness and in doing so, it might help you to feel less lonely too.

 Advice for loneliness

 Here is some practical advice and tips on how to help yourself or others if you or they are feeling lonely.

 Keep in touch with those around you

-Join an online group
+Join a group

 Help someone else feel connected

-- Remember that feeling lonely for a long time can make it harder for people to make new connections.
+Remember that feeling lonely for a long time can make it harder for people to make new connections.
 It may be difficult for people experiencing loneliness to respond to your friendly contact at first, so be patient and kind.